-We also offer a 48-credit dual degree that combines an master of music in vocal performance with a post-master's advanced certificate in vocal pedagogy.
-Learn more about this dual degree.
+We also offer a 48-credit dual degree that combines this master's degree with an advanced certificate in vocal pedagogy.

-The MM in vocal performance is designed to provide singers with a solid foundation of healthy vocal technique on which they can build a career in whatever area of voice performance they might choose to pursue.
+- A solid foundation of healthy vocal technique on which you can build a career in whatever area of performance you choose to pursue